 The County Budget is financed by revenues from State, federal, and local governments; revenues from property and other taxes; charges for services; fines, forfeitures, and penalties; interest from investments; and other revenues.
-For all funds, the FY 2012-13 revenue totals \$2.62 billion.
-The General Fund (formerly known as General, Grant and Measure A Funds) totals \$2.16 billion and supports most County programs.
-Revenues from other government agencies represent 49% of the total financing for all funds and 57% of the General Fund.
+For all funds, the FY 2012-13 revenue totals \$2.6 billion.
+The General, Grant and Measure A Funds, from which most County programs are funded, total \$2.2 billion.
+Revenues from other government agencies represent 49% of the total financing for all funds and 56% of the General Fund.
 Thus, the County is subject to severe cutbacks when State and/or federal governments cut funding for programs.

-The State's FY 2012-13 enacted budget closed a \$15.7 billion funding gap with \$8 billion in cuts to health and human services and other programs.
-The budget assumes voter approval of a temporary tax increase; if this initiative fails, \$6 billion in additional cuts, mainly to K-12 and higher education, would be triggered and counties would not receive a constitutional guarantee of ongoing funding to support the realignment of public safety and health and human services programs.
+The Governor's revised FY 2012-13 budget plan estimates a \$15.7 billion funding gap, half of which he proposes closing with cuts to health and human services and other programs.
+The plan also assumes voters will approve a temporary tax increase, which would help close the State's budget gap and provide counties with guaranteed funding for the realignment of many public safety and health and human services programs.
 At the federal level, efforts to cut spending to reduce the national debt will likely lead to reduced federal funding for Alameda County.

-The following table shows financing by source for the FY 2012-13 Final Budget:
+The following table shows financing by source for the FY 2012-13 Proposed Budget:

 Financing Source Revenue (in millions) Percent of Total

 State, Federal & Local

-Government Aid \$1,277.0 48.7%
+Government Aid \$1,271.9 48.6%

 Property Taxes \$320.4 12.2%

 Other Financing Sources \$272.6 10.4%

-Charges for Services \$272.2 10.4%
+Charges for Services \$271.7 10.4%

-Other Taxes \$195.6 7.4%
+Other Taxes \$195.4 7.5%

 Fines, Forfeitures & Penalties \$151.0 5.8%

-Other Revenues \$87.8 3.3%
+Other Revenues \$89.0 3.4%

 Available Fund Balance \$26.8 1.0%

-Use of Money & Property \$9.5 0.4%
+Use of Money & Property \$9.6 0.4%

 Licenses, Permits & Franchises \$9.5 0.4%

-Total \$2,622.4 100.0%
+Total \$2,617.9 100.0%

-Only 24% of General Fund revenue, or \$514.6 million, is discretionary revenue that the Board of Supervisors has the authority to allocate to meet County needs.
+Only 25% of General Fund revenue, or \$514.6 million, is discretionary revenue that the Board of Supervisors has the authority to allocate to meet County needs.
 Most of this discretionary revenue is used to fund the County's mandated share of costs for the programs that receive federal and State funding.